Why do this problem?

 Once their results are displayed (perhaps several days later), you can gather the group as a whole to look at them collectively.
 By printing off a copy of the table in the problem as well, you could add comments from the children to the display as they make comparisons.

-is a fantastic resource for teaching data handling.
+Census at School is a fantastic resource for teaching data handling.
 You can download raw data as well as tables such as the one in this problem and there are suggestions for classroom activities (for example using spreadsheets).
 Do remember that your class or school can take part and contribute to the growing data sets.